NNS Oji

 NNS Oji (P-275) is the third and latest iteration of the Seaward Defence Boat class of vessels built for the Nigerian Navy by its engineers at the Naval Dockyard, Victoria Island, Lagos.

-The vessel was commissioned by the Nigerian President Muhammadu Buhari.
-NNS Oji follows (P-275) along with its sister ships was built to further Nigeria's self-reliance in shipbuilding.

-During the commissioning ceremony, President Muhammadu Buhari started that ‘‘We should note that we are in a critical period where our country is faced with a serious decline in our revenue and the security challenges we are facing,” Buhari added, urging the personnel to make good use of the platforms as well as maintain professionalism.
+The vessel was commissioned by the Nigerian president Muhammadu Buhari who said that "our country is faced with a serious decline in our revenue and the security challenges we are facing" and that the personnel should make good use of the platforms as well as maintain professionalism.

-‘‘The present realities, therefore, call for prudent resource management, innovativeness, accountability, and careful maintenance.
-I wish to reiterate that despite these challenges, our administration is very determined to ensure that the Navy is well supported to achieve its statutory responsibilities.

-“Let me assure you that the Government will continue to support the ideals of the Nigerian Navy in the performance of its constitutional duties.
-God bless the Nigerian Navy, God bless the Federal Republic of Nigeria.
-Onward Together.”